herbsjs/herbsjs.github.io/docs/tutorial/new-project.md

 id: new-project
 title: 1.
 Creating a New Herbs Project
 sidebar_label: 1.
 New Project
-slug: /tutotial/new-project
+slug: /tutorial/new-project
 ---

 ## Introduction to Herbs

 Herbs helps you to build backend applications faster and given more value for your domain and business logic.
 You can found more about in [What's Herbs?](/docs).

-To help in the setup process, Herbs has the `herbs-cli` which start up a new project scaffolding.
+To help in the setup process, Herbs has the [`herbs-cli`](https://github.com/herbsjs/herbs-cli) which start up a new project scaffolding.

 In this tutorial we are going to walk through all the features from Herbs, building an User application.